NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Controlled Experiments

 \paragraph{Computational savings from \ours pruning.} We visualize overall improvements in exploration efficiency in Fig~\ref{fig:exploration_savings}.
 Each horizontal line depicts the fraction of interaction episodes that terminate at a specific time-step (indicated by the y-axis), with the red shaded area depicting additional actions that were prevented from early pruning.
 We find clear evidence of computational savings.
 In particular, over 60\% of all exploration episodes were pruned after 16 actions for WebArena.
 For MiniWoB++, 65\% of episodes were pruned after just 4 actions in MiniWoB++, which we identify as interactions where these first actions resulted in execution failures that our pruning heuristic successfully identified.

 \paragraph{Self-training with \ours.} Can \ours demonstrations from an LM be used for improving the \emph{same} LM agent?
-To answer this, we collect another set of \ours demonstrations on WebArena, using LM components based on \llamas.
+To answer this, we collect another set of \ours demonstrations on WebArena, using \llamas as the base LM for data collection.
 Given the limitations of this smaller model, we anticipate fewer meaningful interactions.
 To compensate, we increase the number of episodes to 200 episodes per website, resulting in 302 demonstrations which we use for fine-tuning the same \llamas agent.
 From results in Table~\ref{tab:selftrain}, we find improvements of 4.3 points on WebArena.

-\paragraph{Cross-website generalization.} Finally, we use \ours to conduct a small study on cross-website generalization in web-agents.
-Concretely, we perform supervised fine-tuning of $\policy$ on \ours demonstrations from Shopping, Maps and CMS, and evaluate generalization to Reddit and Gitlab.
-Here, we choose to report only model-based evaluation since success rates are 0 for these domains.
-From results in Table~\ref{tab:cross-website}, we note that average reward improves by 0.06 on held out websites, and by 0.13 on in-domain websites, suggesting some potential for cross-website transfer in LLM web-agents.